Finance H-1B Sponsorship Jobs in Hawaii

 Which finance companies sponsor H-1B visas in Hawaii?

 Bank of Hawaii, First Hawaiian Bank, and Central Pacific Bank are among the most established financial institutions in the state with histories of sponsoring skilled workers.
-Larger national firms with Hawaii operations, including American Savings Bank and wealth management branches of mainland institutions, have also filed H-1B petitions.
+Larger national firms with Hawaii operations, including American Savings Bank and wealth management branches of mainland institutions, have also filed H-1B visa petitions.
 Sponsorship activity can be verified through Department of Labor LCA disclosure data.

 Which cities in Hawaii have the most finance H-1B sponsorship jobs?